 Skilledup (beta) is trying to position itself as an educational search engine as well as a portal to “portals of wisdom” that is accessible on the web today.
 Searching for online courses with the help of the engine gives you free and paid courses and tutorials.
 Skilledup lists nearly 73,000 courses.
 Deals are advertised for some of the paid courses.
 You can use the search engine or browse through the courses by topic.
-If you go for either option, you can finetune your efforts with the checkboxes on the left which allow you to search for — among other things — live courses, massive online courses like (Coursera, edX etc.), talks and lectures, and open courses.
+If you go for either option, you can finetune your efforts with the checkboxes on the left which allow you to search for — among other things — live courses, massive online courses, talks and lectures, and open courses.
 You can also set it to display only free courses or any within specific price bands.

 The site has also set up a lot of its content around Skill Hubs.
 Skilled Up seems to lean more towards technical courses but they are building up the other areas as well.
 Check out this exhaustive list of 850+ free courses as profiled on this site.

 Skilledup earns from affiliate links.
 The FAQ says –

 So when you decide you like a paid course, you might click on a link that is called an affiliate link.
 The maker of that course pays us a portion of the course fee if you end up signing up.
 We can use this money to add more courses and help bring experts to rate and compare the best courses online — all for you!
 We might also be able to buy some ramen noodles and maybe go see a movie sometime.